Cosmo-Tech/cosmotech-api-csharp-client/docs/DatasetApi.md

 # **GetDatasetTwingraphStatus**
 > string GetDatasetTwingraphStatus (string organizationId, string datasetId, string jobId)

-Get the status of twingraph import
+Get the dataset's refresh job status

-Get the status of a twingraph import
+Get the status of the import workflow lauch on the dataset's refresh.

 ### Example
 ```csharp